tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

-Considering that the AlphaFold predictions for their geometry are quite confident, it makes sense to keep these in for now - we can always decide whether or not to keep them once we're done refitting.
+Considering that the AlphaFold predictions for their geometry are quite confident, it makes sense to keep these in for now - we can always decide whether or not to remove them once we're done refitting.
 For now, let's pull the map contour back to a reasonable level:

 `volume #2 sdLevel 6`__